ironcore-dev/metal-operator/docs/proposals/01-firmware-update.md

     s5 --> [*]
 ```

+#### validating-webhooks

+Firmware operator MAY include validating webhooks for `ServerFirmware` and `ServerFirmwareGroup` types.
+If installed, these webhooks MUST ensure that BIOS and/or firmware versions are listed in the `.status` of corresponding `DiscoveredFirmware` object.

 ### Update service

 This is an application providing an API to schedule, execute and collect results of firmware update, discover and scan jobs.